SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 This UI will later be reused as a widget for a more complete UI.
 The code is as follows (we do not include code for accessors):

-First we create a subclass of `SpPresenter` with one instance variable `list` which will hold an instance of `SpListModel`.
+First, we create a subclass of `SpPresenter` with one instance variable `list` which will hold an instance of `SpListModel`.

 ```
 SpPresenter << #WidgetClassListPresenter